fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 at least 5 seconds.
 If in that 5 seconds, a response is received to the STUN request, the lifetime of the rule must be extended to at least 30 seconds from last accepted STUN packet from inside the firewall.
-Once extended to 30 seconds, any additional accepted STUN packets from inside the firewall MUST extend the lifetime of the rule by at least 30 seconds from the time of that packet was received.
+Once extended to 30 seconds, any additional UDP packets from inside the firewall MUST extend the lifetime of the rule by at least 30 seconds from the time of that packet was received.
+The procedures in {{I-D.ietf-rtcweb-stun-consent-freshness}} will ensure that an outbound packet is sent at least every 30 seconds.

-TODO - Should we add a note on consent freshness draft

 Tracking media vs data